 Robert appeared as Roger Reeves, in the 2013 television series ‘Cult.’
 Robert also appeared in ‘R.I.P.D., Percy Jackson: Sea of Monsters,’ the same year.
 He guest-appeared on the crime thriller television series ‘The Blacklist (episode: “The Courier”).

 At the end of 2013, Knepper appeared as gangster Sid Rothman in the TNT premiered series ‘Mob City.’
-Knepper guest starred as master hacker and time-and-motion study expert William Tockman / Clock King in episodes of ‘Arrow’ and ‘The Flash.’
+Knepper guest-starred as a master hacker and time-and-motion study expert William Tockman / Clock King in episodes of ‘Arrow’ and ‘The Flash.’

-In July 2017, it was declared that Knepper would be promoted to the show’s main cast for season 4.
+In July 2017, the team declared Knepper; the show’s main cast for season 4 and will be promoting too.

 Robert Knepper appeared in the reboot of David Lynch’s horror drama televisions series ‘Twin Peaks’ as gangster Rodney Mitchum.
 Later he gave a voice for the audiobook adaptation for the tie-in epistolary novel of the show called The Secret History of Twin Peaks.